-In an effort to improve school climate, reduce the number of suspensions, and support constructive solutions for disciplinary referrals, Novato Unified School District School utilizes a restorative program called Restorative Circles.
+In an effort to improve school climate, reduce the number of suspensions, and support constructive solutions for disciplinary referrals, Novato Unified School District School utilizes restorative program practices.
 The goal of restorative practice is to keep students in school, support positive behaviors and choices, reduce recidivism, provide students with an equitable, supportive and respectful discipline process, and increase scholastic achievement.

 Referral to restorative practices is at the discretion of the school administration and may be used for violations that are not mandatory recommendations for suspension or expulsion.
 Restorative practices provide students who have committed Ed.
-Code violations an opportunity to divert a violation through a peer-to-peer restorative justice process.
-This provides the student an opportunity to make restitution to the school community and victims/targets.
+Code violations an opportunity to divert a violation through restorative process.
+This provides the student an opportunity to make amends to the school community and individuals harmed by the negative actions.